-(a) Information on significant transactions:None
+(a) Information on significant transactions:

-The following were the information on significant transactions required by the Regulations for the Group for the year ended December 31, 2023:
+The following were the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the years ended December 31, 2024:

-- (i) Loans to other parties: Please refer to schedule A. - (ii) Guarantees and endorsements for other parties: Please refer to schedule B. - (iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures): Please refer to schedule C. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$300 million or 20% of the capital stock:None - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: None. - (x) Business relationships and significant intercompany transactions: Please refer to schedule D. - (b) Information on investees: Please refer to schedule E. - (c) Information on investment in mainland China: None. - (d) Major shareholders:
+- (i) Loans to other parties: Please refer to schedule A. - (ii) Guarantees and endorsements for other parties: Please refer to schedule B. - (iii) Securities held as of December 31, 2024 (excluding investment in subsidiaries, associates and joint ventures): Please refer to schedule C.

+- (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:None - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: None. - (x) Business relationships and significant intercompany transactions: Please refer to schedule D. - (b) Information on investees: Please refer to schedule E. - (c) Information on investment in mainland China: None. - (d) Major shareholders:
-Shareholder's Name Shares Percentage

-Zhengbang Investment Co., Ltd. 16,086,588 6.46 %

-Chu Ying-Piao 12,650,048 5.08 %
+Shareholding Shareholder's Name Shares Percentage Zhengbang Investment Co., Ltd. 16,086,588 6.46 % Chu Ying-Piao 12,650,048 5.08 %